Top 5 communication barriers in the workplace and how to overcome them

 Key points:

-4. Common communication barriers include physical, geographical, cultural, linguistic, generational, hierarchical, and emotional barriers.
+- Common communication blockers include physical, geographical, cultural, generational, and hierarchical.

 Why is effective communication important at work?